 The Company is subject to federal, state and local income taxes on its domestic operations and foreign income taxes on its Canadian operation as accounted for in accordance with Statement of Financial Accounting Standard (SFAS) No. 109, "Accounting for Income Taxes."
 Deferred income taxes represent differences between the financial statement and tax basis of assets and liabilities as classified on the Company's balance sheet.
-The Company recorded a tax provision for income taxes of \$1.4 million on pre-tax income of \$3.2 million in the second quarter of 2003.
-The effective tax rate in the second quarter of 2003 was 43.3% compared to 39.8% in the second quarter of 2002.
-The change in the effective tax rate was due to a decrease in the net income of the Company and a change in permanent tax items.
+The Company recorded a tax provision for income taxes of \$1.6 million on pretax income of \$3.2 million in the second quarter of 2003.
+The effective tax rate in the second quarter of 2003 was 51.0% compared to 39.8% in the second quarter of 2002.
+The change in the effective tax rate was due to a decrease in the net income of the Company and a change in permanent tax items which includes the write-down on the face value of the G-C Note.